 Other Remedies to Help Calm Your Dog During the 4th of July

-CBD is only one of the things that you can give your dog for fireworks anxiety.
+CBD is only one of the things that you can give your dog for anxiousness during fireworks.
 There are other natural products that will calm your pet.
 There are also some practical steps that you can take as well.
 The first thing you should do on the 4th of July is making sure that your pet can’t escape.
 More dogs go missing on the 4th of July than they do on any other day of the year.
 They run away to try to escape the noise of the fireworks.
 Here are some steps you can take to make your pet more comfortable:

 Keep Your Dog Indoors